uqlibrary/technology-training/R/RStudio_intro.md

     * Click the "File" menu button (top left corner), then "New Project"
     * Click "New Directory"
-    * Click "Empty Project"
+    * Click "New Project"
-    * Type in the name of your project, e.g. "RStudio_Intro" (Browse and select a folder where to locate your project, for example the RProjects folder)
+    * In Directory name type the name of your project, e.g. "RStudio_Intro" (Browse and select a folder where to locate your project, for example the RProjects folder)
     * Click the "Create Project" button